 She leaned slightly toward her single snare drum, and her dark silk robe moved in the shadows over her lean body.
 She closed her amber eyes, waiting, perhaps listening for sounds beyond the museum walls.

 It was the annual fund raising event for The Kitchen, a bright and decorous affair like any art openings in Chelsea, with a few in spring dresses, but some in designer t-shirts, all mingling with wine, Champaign glasses and canapés.
-My wife and I mingled about, purveyed the art on the walls, and above the clamor we heard one of the organizers trying to get the crowd’s attention.
+I mingled about, purveyed the art on the walls, and above the clamor we heard one of the organizers trying to get the crowd’s attention.
 “We thank you for coming to our annual fundraiser for The Kitchen, and we want to introduce several of our artists.”
 A poet began to read, but very few seemed to want to pause and listen to him, or, soon after to the quiet gong percussion of a slight built Asian woman.
 Even as she started to play her notes, the chatter only increased in the periphery of the large Chelsea museum.
 We inched closer to her to hear the sound of her music.

 She was obviously not playing for the crowd.